alinadin09/memorygame/README.md

 The [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp)'s section on modals was also helpful.

-I also looked at code from two of my fellow classmates [Deb](https://github.com/DebBugging/Memory-Game--Udacity-FEND/blob/master/css/app.css) and [Matt](https://github.com/mattdahlseid/national-parks-memory-game/blob/master/css/styles.css) to see how they set up their timer and rating logic, and styling.
+I also looked at code from two of my fellow classmates [Deb](https://github.com/DebBugging/Memory-Game--Udacity-FEND/blob/master/css/app.css) and [Matt](https://github.com/mattdahlseid/national-parks-memory-game/blob/master/css/styles.css) to see how they set up their timer and rating logic.
 I also looked at [Sammich](https://codepen.io/YOURsammich/pen/RyeOoz)'s code to see how I could modify my CSS for proper responsiveness.